When Is It Proper to Use a Small Estate Affidavit?

 - The total assets (excluding homestead and exempt property) exceed the total known debts of the estate (excluding debts secured by homestead and exempt property).

-The answer depends on whether the real estate was the decedent’s homestead, and if the decedent is survived by a spouse and minor children.
-It is only possible to transfer real estate using a small estate affidavit if the property was the decedent’s homestead and the decedent is survived by a spouse or minor children.
+It is only possible to transfer real estate using a small estate affidavit if the property was the decedent’s homestead and the decedent is heirs are a spouse or minor children.

 What are Exempt Assets in Texas?